-All aspects of Hart Yoga aspire to reflect feminist practice and are intentionally designed to promote safety, trust, and interpersonal connections.
-We are currently implementing Hart Yoga in two of Willow International’s shelters in Kampala, Uganda for women and girls who have experienced human trafficking for sexual exploitation and/or labor.
+HaRT's programming is intentionally designed to promote safety, trust, and interpersonal connections.
+We are currently implementing HaRT Yoga in Kampala, Uganda, with women and girls who have experienced human trafficking for sexual exploitation.